TomSull222/BCS-Project-1/README.md

 - How does the percentage of women involved in film production correlate with box office revenues?

 ### Box Office Performance and Award Distribution
-- What are the average box office film revenues in each decade, and how do these revenues correlate with critical ratings?
+- What are the average box office film revenues by year
-- Which decade saw the highest number of awards distributed, and what key factors influenced award-winning likelihood?
+- What are the average number of film awards per year

 ### Seasonality of Releases
 - In which months or seasons do higher-rated films tend to be released each decade?